IsThisYourOnion/getFound/README.md

 - If you want to change the output directory for JSON files, modify the `file_path` variable in the `write_to_json` method of the `LinkedinURLSkimmer` class.
 - To customize the base LinkedIn URL or other parameters, modify the respective variables in the `LinkedinURLSkimmer` class.

-Please note that web scraping should be done responsibly and in compliance with the terms of service of the website being scraped.
-Ensure that you are aware of and adhere to LinkedIn's terms of service and legal requirements.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.